obriencj/python-livelocals/README.md

 right away, which also clears the references it had to the frame, so it can be similarly deallocated.

+A livelocals instance also has a `clear()` method which will release internal references to the frame, and drop the frame's reference to the livelocals object if one exists.

 ## Supported Versions